hyunsoo77/BC_tamoxifen_response/README.md

 # BC_tamoxifen_response

-This repository is for male breast cancer scRNA-seq data processing and generation of figures.
+This repository is for ER+ breast cancer scRNA-seq data processing and generation of figures.

 The general flow of data processing and figure generation is (step1) scRNA-seq data processing from 10x Genomics scRNA-seq FASTQ files, (step2) figure generation.